 19. Ask for help.

 Many factors go into being and staying healthy.
 Keeping ourselves at our best takes a lot of work.
-Even if you can only focus on a few things at a time, but you will also still feel better than you would have otherwise.
+Even if you can only focus on a few things at a time, you will still feel better than you would have otherwise.
 These healthy habits may seem simple, but they will go a long way to helping you feel your best.